Mrs. Correct and Majority Colorings: Introduction

 There is another generalization that we are going to consider in this paper.
 It was initially introduced by Anholcer, Bosek and Grytczuk~\cite{AnholcerBG2017} and called \emph{colors with ranks}.
-In this variant, each vertex $v \in V$ has a different maximum number of monochromatic out-edges depending on the color assigned to $v$.
-Original authors define the rank $r_i(v)$ of a color $i$ for each vertex $v$ to be the maximum total weight of monochromatic outgoing edges of $v$ when $v$ is colored $i$.
-In our setting, it is more convenient to use an analog of the tolerance function to define the same concept.
+In this variant, each vertex $v \in V$ has a different upper bound on the number of monochromatic out-edges depending on the color assigned to $v$.
+More specifically, each color $i$ in the list $L(v)$ has an arbitrarily assigned real number $r_i(v)$, called the \emph{rank} of $i$ in $L(v)$.
+Now, the majority-like coloring $c$ with respect to these ranks demands that for each $v$, the number of monochromatic outgoing edges is bounded from above by the rank $r_{c(v)}(v)$.
+It was proved in \cite{AnholcerBG2017} that the desired coloring exists whenever the sum of ranks of colors in each list $L(v)$ is at least $2d^+(v)$, which clearly implies the $4$-choosability result mentioned above.

+In our setting, it is more convenient to use an analog of the tolerance function to define the same concept of the color rank.
 To be more specific, for every possible color $i$, and every vertex $v\in V$, given the \emph{$i$-tolerance of $v$}, $\tau_i(v)$, the respective majority constraints are